Dedicated with love to

-Near the end of my mom’s life, she had moved out to California to be with grand kids.
+Near the end of my mom’s life, she had moved out to California to be near grand kids.
 I told her then that I’d write this story.
 She would have loved to read it.
 To be honest, I didn't get along with her a lot of the time.
 I resented her advise, and she didn't approve of my circuitous life path.
-And actually, I didn’t think much of our family story.
+And until more recently, I didn’t think much of our family story.
 Maybe a young man doesn’t know how to appreciate things passed down.
-But when mortality starts whispering in his ear, he comes to see his small part in a much longer chain, most of which is obscured and forgotten.
-And so he tells the story of that little piece of the chain, and in doing so, draws a map back to his own self.
+But then mortality starts whispering in his ear, and he comes to see his small part in a much longer chain, most of which is obscured and forgotten.
+And so he tells the story of that little piece of the chain, and he tries to understand his own sense of meaning.

 I have documented these recipes to honor mom, grandma, and aunt LaVerne, a tribute to how hard they worked to give us a good life.
 The older I get, the more I treasure the food and memories of Pittsburgh and the times we had growing up.
 It seems like we’re so far from those times now.
 I am coming to realize all you really own are your stories.
 Bloodlines and food.
 Appetite is remembrance.
 In the end, food may be the best artifact we have for reckoning back into the past.